 Weapon registration is mandatory for all persons residing on Joint Base Lewis-McChord regardless of branch affiliation.
 All privately owned weapons being brought onto Joint Base Lewis-McChord property are also required to be registered.

 Voting information for service members, family members, retirees, and civilians of the JBLM community.

 There are six Warrior Restaurants conveniently located throughout the installation.
+Appropriated Dining Facilities are open to all service components and their family members, retirees, and government employees.
 Visit the Warrior Restaurants page for a list of locations and hours of operation.